saragholampour971/Grocery/README.md

 |        DB        | firebase    |
 |     rest api     | api routing |

-- service layer for centralize ,Easier Updates
+- service layer and DAL for centralize ,Easier Updates
 - custom fetch func for check authenticate user in some scenario
 - middle ware to check Auth in some route group
 - use streaming for reduce TTFB